 With its fast-growing economy and low cost of living, it’s no surprise that India houses one of the largest expatriate populations in the world.
-But what’s it really like living and working in India?
+But what’s it really like to be living and working in India?
 Is moving to India straightforward?
 And are expats welcome in the local communities?
 We explore all of this and more.

 You may already have an expectation of what moving to India will be like, whether it’s from Bollywood movies or having visited in the past.
 Living there, however, can be a totally different ball game.